-- Must adhere to the Acceptable Use of the Internet and Bullying/Cyber bullying policies whether accessing the Internet through the school's Wi-Fi or a cellular provider. - Are prohibited from taking pictures of tests, texting other students their answers, or engaging in conduct that compromises academic integrity in any way. - Taking pictures, video, or audio of individuals for any reason without permission of a teacher or staff member is prohibited.
+- Students must adhere to the Acceptable Use of the Internet and Bullying/Cyber bullying policies whether accessing the Internet through the school's Wi-Fi or a cellular provider. - Students are prohibited from taking pictures of tests, texting other students their answers, or engaging in conduct that compromises academic integrity in any way. - Taking pictures, video, or audio of individuals for any reason without permission of a teacher or staff member is prohibited. - Actions considered inappropriate offline are considered inappropriate online. - Use of laptops is prohibited in bathrooms. - Use of laptops is prohibited during emergency drills, as it may compromise the health, safety, and welfare of all students.